A PROTECTIVE TRIO INSPIRED BY NATURE

 N-Acetyl-L-Cysteine increases glutathione (GSH) levels, cleavage and blastocyst rates.
 8

 In the study by Hardarson et al., participating centres investigated the effect of antioxidants in a single-step culture system, G-TL with or without the antioxidants.
-The investigators found no significant differences in any embryo development endpoint and, as with the study in Japan, they observed numerically higher pregnancy rates for the antioxidants group.
+The investigators found no significant differences in any embryo development endpoint and, as with the study Yoshida et al. 2018, they observed numerically higher pregnancy rates for the antioxidants group.
 Clinical trials designed to investigate the effects of the antioxidant combination on clinical outcome parameters are ongoing.
+(GQB = Good Quality Blastocyst)

 David K. Gardner about antioxidants in culture media moving into the future